edbaskerville/runm/README.md

 ## Purpose

-The purpose of the runm script is to automate the submission of computational jobs with many combinations of different parameters, i.e., parameter sweeps.
+The purpose of the runm script is to automate the running or submission of computational jobs with many combinations of different parameters, i.e., parameter sweeps.
 It is intended as a very lightweight replacement for GridSweeper, which I won't even link to because you should use this instead.

 The script contains no dependencies whatsoever on any grid submission system, which means two things: (1) it hopefully won't stop working; and (2) it does not have sophisticated job monitoring/notification capabilities, although some of that is still possible, and more may be added.